janousch/Unreal-Engine-Test-Forge/README.md

 Because documentation on Gauntlet is still sparse, you occasionally might want to check back on the original source files to learn about supported parameters and internal workings:

 * `Gauntlet.UnrealBuildSource.ResolveBuildReference` will tell you more about valid options for the `-build` parameter (e.g. running a staged build)
-* `EpicGame.EpicGameTestConfig` (and its base classes) is used by our `AutomatedBlueprintTests.Automation.AbtTestConfig` and can tell you more about valid options for the `-test` parameter.
+* `EpicGame.EpicGameTestConfig` (and its base classes) is used by our `TestForge.Automation.TestForgeTestConfig` and can tell you more about valid options for the `-test` parameter.
 * `Gauntlet.ArgumentWithParams.CreateFromString` is used for actually parsing the `-test` parameter.

 You can also specify additional parameters along with the `test` parameter for the test run: